YeonwooSung/ai_book/GenerativeModels/GAN/README.md

 # Generative Adversarial Networks

-A generative adversarial network (GAN) is a class of machine learning frameworks designed by [Ian Goodfellow and his colleagues in 2014 [1]](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf).
-Two neural networks contest with each other in a game (in the sense of game theory, often but not always in the form of a zero-sum game).
+A generative adversarial network (GAN) is a class of machine learning frameworks designed by [Ian Goodfellow and his colleagues in 2014 [1]](https://arxiv.org/abs/1406.2661).
+Two neural networks contest with each other in a game (in the sense of game theory, often but not always in the form of the zero-sum game).

 ## Table of Contents